manovotny/wp-redis-cache/documentation/install-redis-locally-osx.md

 1. Open the `php.ini` file via `File > Edit Template > PHP > PHP 5.3.14 php.ini`.
 2. Add `extension=redis.so` to the list of other extensions.

-## Running Redis
+## Redis Commands

-Run the following command in Terminal to start Redis:
+The following commands can be run in Terminal to interact with Redis.

-`redis-server /Applications/MAMP/redis/redis.conf`
+* Start Redis: `redis-server /Applications/MAMP/redis/redis.conf`

-Run the following command in Terminal to stop Redis:
+* Stop Redis: `killall redis-server`

-`killall redis-server`
+* Redis Command Line: `redis-cli`

 ## Credit